 When drug violence worsens on the USA Mexico border, the FBI sends an idealistic agent, Kate Macer (Emily Blunt) on a mission to eradicate a drug cartel responsible for a bomb that had killed members of her team.Written by

 In the final scene where Alejandro forces Kate to sign the paper, he drops the magazine and disassembles the slide of the pistol from the frame.
-On Glock firearms in order to do this, the magazine must first be removed, then the chamber cleared by cycling the slide and resetting the trigger.
+In order to do this with Glock firearms, the magazine must first be removed, and then the chamber must be cleared by cycling the slide and resetting the trigger.
 The trigger must then be pulled to drop the firing pin.
 After this is done two hands must be used, one hand to pull the slide back slightly and the other to pull the take down lever in front of the trigger guard (with two fingers) while pushing the slide assembly forward and off the frame.
-In order to get this shot the slide was already partially removed in order to get the swift and cool dis-assembly motion as shown.
+In order to get this shot the slide was already partially removed in order to get the swift and cool disassembly motion as shown.
 See more »

 Written by Aron Leigh, Phil Barton & Mike Ulvila

 Courtesy of Watsky Music, LLC See more »

 Splendid in all technical aspects.
 Slightly flawed fundamentals prevent Sicario from reaching that next level.

 The wait is over.
 Since the trailer came out, I watched it several times a week.
 That's how hyped up I was.
 I finally got to watch Sicario, Denis Villeneuve's latest film.
 It got a very positive reception at the Cannes festival, and got tons of praise from movie critics worldwide.